AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-7-international-bureaus-congresses-etc/frontmatter.md

 282 o.
 Selective capital increase and amendment of the Articles of Agreement.

+282p.
+Capital increases and amendment to the Articles of Agreement.

 #### SUBCHAPTER XII—INTER-AMERICAN DEVELOPMENT BANK ####

 283. Acceptance of membership by United States in Inter-American Development Bank.